-Greg has been producing and directing award-winning films for more than 40 years.
-He started making films when he was just 13 and partnered with Jim Freeman to form MacGillivray Freeman Films in 1966.
+Greg has been producing and directing award-winning films for more than 50 years.
+He started making films when he was just 13 and later partnered with Jim Freeman to form MacGillivray Freeman Films in 1966.
 He loves the continual chess game of making a film, where each move affects every element.
-Today, he has more than 50 films to his credit, including over 35 IMAX productions.
+Today, he has more than 60 films to his credit, including over 40 IMAX productions.

 One of the best parts of his job is that it has allowed him to spend his life sharing filming adventures with his family and film team.
 He’s been everywhere, but among the coolest places he’s travelled are Tibet in 1980, which he describes as “rough and raw,” like the old west; Irian Jaya (New Guinea) in 1984 where he experienced the stone-age cultures; and Costa Rica, for the amazing surfing (except when Shaun was bitten by a shark!).

-A passionate ocean conservationist, Greg and his wife Barbara founded the One World One Ocean Foundation, a non-profit public charity dedicated to educating and inspiring the public through giant-screen films and companion programming about the need to take action to protect the world’s ocean.
+A passionate ocean conservationist, Greg and his wife Barbara founded the MacGillivray Freeman Films Educational Foundation, a non-profit public charity dedicated to educating and inspiring the public through giant-screen films and science education programming about the need to take action to protect the world’s ocean.
 Greg also serves on the Board of Directors for The Great Park in Orange County and Sylvia Earle’s Mission Blue, as well as the Laguna Playhouse and Laguna Art Museum.

-If you’d like to book Greg for a speaking engagement, please contact Cat Seda at firstname.lastname@example.org or 949-494-1055.
+If you’d like to book Greg for a speaking engagement, please contact Lori Rick at email@example.com or 949-494-1055.

 Shaun’s been on filming expeditions around the world since he was in diapers, but it wasn’t until a trip to Palau at the age of 13 that he realized that his dad’s passion for storytelling was in his blood.
 He was snorkeling on the “set” when he encountered a giant grouper (think the size of a refrigerator), then months later got to watch the fervent reaction of kids in the theatre who were watching The Living Sea—seeing on the giant screen what he was able to experience underwater first hand.
 It dawned on him: “A. My dad has a pretty cool job.
 And B. Maybe if I am lucky, I could do this when I grow up.”

-Since then, Shaun has produced the award-winning 3D giant-screen films Journey To The South Pacific, To The Arctic and Grand Canyon Adventure, and is currently producing National Parks Adventure and We, the Marines.
-Shaun leads the company’s Business Development and Partnership team and has successfully raised more than $40 million in funding for IMAX educational films in the last 3 years.
+Since then, Shaun has produced more than 10 award-winning 3D giant-screen films including Grand Canyon Adventure, Journey To The South Pacific, To The Arctic, and the blockbusters National Parks Adventure and Dream Big: Engineering Our World.
+Shaun leads the company’s Business Development and Partnership team and has successfully raised more than $40 million in funding for IMAX educational films.
 Shaun received a MFA degree in Film Production from the University of Southern California.
 He and his wife Katie live in Laguna Beach with their three children.
 He can’t wait to take them all on expeditions and show them the wonders of nature firsthand.